rubenthoms/webviz-config/CONTRIBUTING.md

 ### Minimal plugin

-Of the three things mentioned above, it is only the `layout` proprety that is mandatory to provide.
+Of the three things mentioned above, it is only the `layout` property that is mandatory to provide.
 A minimal plugin could look like:

 ```python